H0bbyist/monster_mash_game/README.md

 # Monster Mash Game!

-A game in which the hero (you) is chasing the green monster (not you) Just make sure the goblins dont catch you
+A game in which the hero (you) is chasing the green monster (not you) Just make sure the goblins dont catch you first

 <img src="Screenshot1.png" width="600px">